Faculty Honors & Awards

 Eddy Arnold (Chemistry and Chemical Biology) received the 2013 Hyacinth Award "Honoring Advances in the Struggle Against AIDS" from the Hyacinth AIDS Foundation for his significant accomplishments in treatment research and development, and ongoing work on medical problems presented by resistant strains of HIV.

-Tuna Artun (History) is the recipient of a Social Science Research Council fellowship for 2013-2014.
+Tuna Artun (History) received a Social Science Research Council Fellowship for 2013-2014.

 Corey Brennan (Classics) was awarded a Loeb Classical Library Foundation Grant, 2014-15.

 Andrew I. Brooks (Genetics) is the Principal Investigator in three grants sponsored by Angiocrine BioScience, The Foundation for Fighting Blindness (FFB), and Vascular Cures.